seanenck/cusplinux/iso/README.md

-alpine
+iso
 ===

-Wrapper around Alpine Linux [mkimage.sh](https://gitlab.alpinelinux.org/alpine/aports/-/tree/master/scripts?ref_type=heads) tooling for creating ISOs/images.
-Much of the configuration/documentation for Alpine Linux ISO/image generation can be abstracted away, which this quick wrapper aims to do to generate personalized variants.
+Wrapper around Alpine Linux [mkimage.sh](https://gitlab.alpinelinux.org/alpine/aports/-/tree/master/scripts?ref_type=heads) local variant for creating ISOs/images.
+Much of the configuration/documentation for `mkimage.sh` Linux ISO/image generation can be abstracted away, which this quick wrapper aims to do to generate cusp Linux images.

 ## usage